 Savory waffles will blow your mind.
 Hey, we love maple syrup and chocolate chips as much as the next guy, but sometimes you just don’t want that much sugar first thing in the morning.
 That’s where these sweet potato hash brown waffles come in.
 Cayenne, paprika, and scallions add a nice kick to the “batter,” which gets deliciously crispy as it cooks in the waffle-maker.
 Top it off with a sunny-side-up egg, avocado, and cilantro for a brunch dish you’ll want for lunch and dinner, too.

 The vibrant hue of sweet potato fries make them look even more appetizing than regular fries.
-Plus, they’re a bit healthier—sweet potatoes contain more fiber, vitamins, and minerals than their counterparts.
+Plus, they’re a smarter choice—sweet potatoes contain more fiber, vitamins, and minerals than their counterparts.
 Paleo eaters even consider sweet potatoes acceptable.
 Cumin, cayenne, and chili powder bring some heat, while a touch of coconut sugar helps highlight the potatoes’ natural sweetness.
 If you like foods with some heat, you’ll want to dip these in a chipotle-lime dipping sauce, but they also pair nicely with ketchup.

 We’d be remiss not to include sweet potato chips on the list.
 Good news: this recipe is so healthy that you don’t have to worry about limiting yourself to just a few.
 Slicing the potatoes wafer thin is the key to getting that perfect crunch.
 Toss ’em in a little cumin, paprika, and salt, then slide them into the oven.
 It’s really that easy.